aefimov/teamcity-deb/README.md

 git push -u origin master
 ```

 ### Step 2.
-Creating SSL keys for Your TeamCity Server
+Create SSL keys for your TeamCity Server
-In root of Git repo:
+In the root of Git repo:
 ```
 mkdir ssl-certs
 cd ssl-certs
 openssl req -new -out request.csr
 ```
-Enter password you wish (anyone you like, but remember it), answer on questions
+Enter password you wish (any you like, but remember it) and answer the questions
-`openssl` asks from you, depends on your Organization rules about issuing
+`openssl` asks.
+These generally depend on your Organization rules about issuing
 certificates.
 ```
 cat request.csr
 ```
-Perform submit this request for certificate to issue certification system on
+Submit this certificate request to issue certification system of
 your Organization (ask admin for this).
-In result you must have signed
+In the result you should have signed
 `certnew.cer` file or something like this.
 Then convert private key into nginx key:
 ```